cisco/ChezScheme/IMPLEMENTATION.md

 slop to deal with some primitive operations.

-A non-tail call moves SFP past all the live variables of the current function, installs the return address as as pointer within the current function, and then jumps to the called function.
+A non-tail call moves SFP past all the live variables of the current function, installs the return address as a pointer within the current function, and then jumps to the called function.
 Function calls and returns do not use machine "call" and "return" instructions;
-everything is just a "jump". ("Call" and "return" instructions are used for for C interactions.)
+everything is just a "jump". ("Call" and "return" instructions are used for C interactions.)
 It's the caller's responsibity to reset SFP back on return, since the caller knows how much it moved SFP before calling.